Obabiyi/Project/README.md

 d) State generating the most revenue

 ### Data cleaning and analyis
-Sales data, including transaction-dates, menu items, locations, quantities sold, and prices was provided
+Sales data, including transaction-dates (2000 rows), menu items, locations, quantities sold, and prices was provided.
+Data was cleaned using various functions in excel and analyzed with pivot tables and charts.